 Please review and reflect on the academic integrity policy of the University of Illinois, http://studentcode.illinois.edu/article1/part4/1-401/ to which we subscribe.
 By turning in materials for review, you certify that all work presented is your own and has been done by you independently, or as a member of a designated group for group assignments.

-If, in the course of your writing, you use the words or ideas of another writer, proper acknowledgement must be given (using ______ style).
+If, in the course of your writing, you use the words or ideas of another writer, proper acknowledgement must be given (using __BibTex____ style).
 Not to do so is to commit plagiarism, a form of academic dishonesty or plagiarism.
 Please be aware that the consequences for plagiarism or other forms of academic dishonesty will be severe.
 Students who violate university standards of academic integrity are subject to disciplinary action, including a reduced grade, failure in the course, and suspension or dismissal from the University.

 A note on collaboration: